capaj/mobx-stored/README.md

 import storedObservable from 'mobx-stored'

 const defaultUser = {email: null, firstname: null, lastname: null}
-const observableUserProfile = storedObservable('userProfile', defaultUser, 500)   // last paremeter is optional
+const observableUserProfile = storedObservable('userProfile', defaultUser, 500)   // last parameter is optional-miliseconds how often do you want to save into localStorage.
+It is advised to use bigger value with bigger stores

 // now any changes made to the observableUserProfile are synced in localStorage